Skip to main content

 (a) Home visits may be used on a case-by-case basis as verification only when documentary evidence is insufficient, a collateral contact is unavailable and the client statement is insufficient or questionable.

-(b) The home visit must be scheduled in advance with the applicant.
+(b) The home visit is to be scheduled in advance with the applicant.

 (c) When the assistance group's circumstances appear to be error prone, that alone does not mean a home visit is the most appropriate method of verification.